phpstan/phpstan/website/src/writing-php-code/solving-undefined-variables.md

 }
 ```

-Forunately this has been understood by PHPStan since version [0.12.64](https://github.com/phpstan/phpstan/releases/tag/0.12.64).
+Fortunately this has been understood by PHPStan since version [0.12.64](https://github.com/phpstan/phpstan/releases/tag/0.12.64).
 So if you're still experiencing this problem, make sure to upgrade to the latest version.